suhasjadhav264/ChromaPick-Google-Chrome-Extension/README.md

 To pick a color, simply click on the "Pick color" button.
 This will activate the color picker tool.
 You can then use the color picker to select a color from anywhere on your screen.

 Once you have selected a color, it will be displayed in the selected color section of the popup window.
-You can then copy the color to your clipboard by clicking on the "Copy color" button.
+You can then copy the color to your clipboard by clicking on the "Hex code color" button.

 ## Features
 ChromaPick offers the following features: